 If you would like any further information on the Equality Coalition or if your group is interested in becoming involved, please email email@example.com or call 028 9031 6000.

-The Equality Coalition and its staff members have always been run from within CAJ, with joint direction from UNISON.
-There has been and remains no other collective voice on equality for the sector in Northern Ireland.
-There remains no other overarching consistent ‘critical friend’ of the equality oversight bodies, public authorities and local government institutions.
-Actions on equality requiring a formal legal personality, such as litigating on the absence of an anti-poverty strategy or issuing equality schemes complaints, are taken forward by CAJ or other member groups.
+The Equality Coalition and its staff members have always been managed from within CAJ, with joint direction from UNISON.
+Actions on equality requiring a formal legal personality, such as litigating on the absence of an anti-poverty strategy or issuing equality scheme complaints, are taken forward by CAJ or other member groups.